Our national heritage is one of our most valuable assets. We take a sensitive approach to its preservation and regeneration.

 - many other smaller funding bodies

-One of our strengths is the range of specialist skill sets we can bring to multi-disciplinary teams.
-This includes our own in-house town planners who are well versed in the intricacies of historic building conservation and in particular;
+One of our strengths is the range of specialist skills available in-house, allowing us to bring a multi-disciplinary team on-board.
+Our town planners are well versed in the intricacies of historic building conservation, and in particular:

 - have a wide knowledge of planning and heritage practice

 - formulate planning strategies